maxosprojects/se-scripting/09-demo-upgrade.md

 So, remainder from integer division of any number by `2` always produces remainder `0` for even numbers and remainder `1` for odd numbers.

-Now, we need to split each of the lists in two halves to reach the ultimate goal - four `List`s of `IMyInteriorLight`
+Now, we need to split each of the lists in two halves to reach the ultimate goal - four `List`s of `IMyInteriorLight`.

 The algorithm to do that is also quite simple.